 Cleft Lip & Palate

-Part of Dr. Cermin’s passion for creating smiles has led her to caring for children with Cleft Lip and Palate.
+Part of Dr. Cermin’s passion for creating smiles has led her to caring for children with cleft lip and palate.
 A cleft lip is an opening in the lip that may extend up into the nose, and may be on one or both sides of the lip.
 A cleft palate is a hole in the upper roof of the mouth that leads to the nasal cavity.
-When these disorders are paired together, they are Cleft Lip and Palate, and can compromise the infant’s breathing and feeding.
+When these disorders are paired together, they are cleft lip and palate, and can compromise the infant’s feeding.

-Cleft Lip and Palate is the most common birth condition, with causes such as genetic disorders maternal smoking, or other environmental factors.
-A cleft may be a part of a larger syndrome as well.
+Cleft lip and palate is the most common facial birth condition.
+A facial cleft may be part of a larger syndrome as well.

-Prognosis for a cleft lip is good with appropriate craniofacial care and surgery.
-It can be corrected to full function, with minimal scarring.
+Prognosis for a cleft lip is outstanding with appropriate attention from an experienced craniofacial team.
+The condition can be corrected to full function with minimal scarring.